 DEP's tariffs invoke the minimum bill provision based on a minimum peak demand of 25 kW or 75% of contract demand, whichever is greater, while DEC's tariffs generally base the minimum bill on a peak demand of 30 kW or 50% of the contract demand, whichever is greater.
 DEC's Schedule OPT is similar but also includes an "economy demand" charge that is the difference between the on-peak billing demand and the greater of the maximum 15-minute demand or 50% of the contract demand.

-Based on the foregoing, the Commission is of the opinion that DEC's request to modify the Service Regulations and certain-non-residential rate schedules impacted by the modification to the minimum bill provision should be approved as filed.
+Based on the foregoing, the Commission is of the opinion that DEC's request to modify the Service Regulations and non-residential rate schedules should be approved as filed.

 IT IS, THEREFORE, ORDERED: